t1001001/prog2005-assig01/README.md

 *Please note that these URLs are the actual API endpoints.*
 *This Assignment strictly invokes a self-hosted version of both endpoints.*

+## Dependencies
+Please install the 1.23.4 version of Go.
+To install it, please run the following commands in your terminal:

+`go install golang.org/dl/go1.23.4@latest`
+`go1.23.4 download`

 ## How to use the service?
 To run the service, simply run the `main.go` file